nixworks/public/news/2008/09/5/README.md

 _Context: Pakistan, Pervez Musharraf, Supreme Court, president_

 ### [ The unemployment rate in the United States rises to its highest level since December 2003 after the US economy loses 84,000 jobs in August 2008. ](/news/2008/09/5/the-unemployment-rate-in-the-united-states-rises-to-its-highest-level-since-december-2003-after-the-us-economy-loses-84-000-jobs-in-august.md)
-_Context: August, December 2003, U.S., US economy, unemployment_
+_Context: August, December 2003, US economy, United States, unemployment_

 ### [ La Princesse, a giant mechanical spider, starts to roam the streets of Liverpool, England, as part of the 2008 European City of Culture celebrations. ](/news/2008/09/5/la-princesse-a-giant-mechanical-spider-starts-to-roam-the-streets-of-liverpool-england-as-part-of-the-2008-european-city-of-culture-cel.md)
 _Context: England, European City of Culture, La Princesse, Liverpool_